EthanMMF/EthanMMF.github.io/index.md

 Job
 Contact me!
 (LinkedIn, FB, email, GitHub)

-**Hey there!** I'm Ethan and I'm currently a software developer working at [Datarama](htttp://www.datarama.com), where I'm in charge of data visualisation and machine learning for entity matching.
-My aspirations are working with Big Data in healthcare or energy.
+**Hey there!** I'm Ethan and I'm currently a software developer working at [Datarama](htttp://www.datarama.com), where I'm in charge of data visualisation for graph data structures and machine learning in Entity Resolution.
+My aspirations are working with Big Data to solve real world problems.

-> Insert
+> I think we have a duty to maintain the light of consciousness to make sure it continues into the future.
-> sexy
+> - Elon Musk
 > quote

 ### [](#header-3)Contact me!